Sowing Timeline

 Under cover and outside/outdoors

 Seeds require more warmth to germinate than plants need to grow.
-I recommend sowing 'under cover' where it’s warmer: windowsill, electric propagator, greenhouse, anywhere warm.
+I recommend sowing 'under cover' where it’s warmer: windowsill, electric propagator or greenhouse, anywhere warm.

-After about two weeks as new leaves grow fast, most plants need full light as much as or more than warmth.
-So look to move them from windowsill to greenhouse/polytunnel/cold frame.
+After about two weeks, as new leaves grow fast, most plants need full light as much as or more than warmth, so look to move them to a greenhouse, polytunnel or cold frame.

 All sowings that I recommend in February and early March, up until tomatoes, are frost tolerant.
 So they will survive frost in a greenhouse, say, as seedlings.